-We assign a ba1 Profitability score to SGKB, in line with the initial score, which is derived from the bank's 0.4% net income to tangible assets in 2020.
+We assign a ba1 Profitability score to SGKB, in line with the initial score, which is derived from the bank's 0.5% net income to tangible assets that was on recorded on average since 2018.
 The bank's return on assets has softened somewhat in recent years because of the ultralow interest-rate environment, which is likely to persist.

-With net interest income representing about two thirds of the bank's revenue and margin pressure continuing, SGKB aims to increase the share of fee and commission income from its wealth management operations to balance the impact of the ultralow interest-rate environment.
-This strategy was showing first signs of success in 2019 and 2020.
+With net interest income representing about 60% of the bank's revenue and margin pressure continuing, SGKB aims to increase the share of fee and commission income from its wealth management operations to balance the impact of the ultralow interest-rate environment.
+This strategy was showing first signs of success in 2019 and 2020, as well as H1 2021.
 Hence, we expect SGKB's profitability, combined with continued sound cost discipline, to remain relatively resilient even if risk provisions start to rise again from the extremely low levels prior to the coronavirus crisis.

-In 2020, SGKB reported a slightly improved Moody's-adjusted net income of CHF168.7 million compared to 2019, when the bottom line result reached CHF164.5 million.
-Slightly lower net fee and commission income (down 0.7% to CHF129.4 million), because of lower performance-related fees in the bank's wealth management operations, and a 3.9% decline in trading revenues to CHF38.1 million were more than offset by increased net interest income (up 4.0% to CHF311.5 million), because of declining funding costs and carry gains related to the higher negative interest exemption threshold.
-Overall revenues thus increased by 1.6% to CHF482.7 million, while operating expenses remained broadly stable at CHF284.8 million.
-Loan loss provisions and other provisions and losses were also still well contained and amounted to a net total of CHF8.2 million.
+In H1 2021, SGKB reported an improved Moody's-adjusted net income of CHF92.5 million compared to H1 2020, when the bottom line result reached CHF84.5 million.
+The improvement was driven by higher net fee and commission income (up 14.6% or CHF9.5 million to CHF74.2 million) and higher trading revenues (up 27.5% or CHF4.5 million to CHF20.6 million) due to increased net new money, a beneficial performance of the stock market, and higher client trading activity, which more than offset a decline in net interest income (down 2.0% or CHF3.1 million to CHF153.5 million).
+Overall revenues thus increased by 5.2% or CHF12.5 million to CHF251.4 million, while operating expenses increased by 3.2% or CHF4.4 million to CHF142.2 million.
+Loan loss provisions and other provisions and losses were also still well contained and amounted to a net total of CHF2.2 million (CHF4.8 million in H1 2020).

-Exhibit 7 SGKB's revenue is driven by net interest income
+SGKB's revenue is driven by net interest income

-Sources: Company reports and Moody's Investors Service
+annualised H1 2021 figures Source: Company reports and Moody's Investors Service